auth0/docs/articles/tokens/idp.md

 * SharePoint
 * Azure AD

-As for access tokens, the Identity Provider (IdP) `refresh_token` can be obtained by making an HTTP GET call to the `/api/v2/user/{user-id}` endpoint containing an Auth0 API token generated with  `read:user_idp_tokens` scope.
+As for Access Tokens, the Identity Provider (IdP) `refresh_token` can be obtained by making an HTTP GET call to the `/api/v2/user/{user-id}` endpoint containing an Auth0 API token generated with  `read:user_idp_tokens` scope.
 The `refresh_token` will be available in the `identities` array, under the element for the particular connection.

 ## Termination of tokens

-The ability to terminate IdP access tokens is up to each provider.
+The ability to terminate IdP Access Tokens is up to each provider.

 ## Uses

-The IdP access token is used to call the API offered by the provider that issued the token.
-For example, an access token issued after authentication to Facebook could be used to call the Facebook Graph API.
+The IdP Access Token is used to call the API offered by the provider that issued the token.
+For example, an Access Token issued after authentication to Facebook could be used to call the Facebook Graph API.

 For more information see: